-Awareness of the Renewable Energy and the attraction to being able to work in the sector is on the rise.
-However, google “renewable energy apprenticeships” and they are pretty difficult to find if you don’t know where to look for.
-We have put together a list of tops one available with further detail provided for a number of them.
+Awareness of Renewable Energy and the attraction of working in the sector are on the rise.
+However, google “renewable energy apprenticeships” is tricky to find if you don’t know where to look.
+We have put together a list of tops one available with further detail for a number of them.

-Have a look through the list, have a look in more details at the ones that interest you, watch the associated YouTube videos and then check out the list of where to find roles at the bottom on the article.
+Look through the list, look in more details at the ones that interest you, watch the associated YouTube videos and then check out the list of where to find roles at the bottom of the article.

 The list of top 23 Renewable Energy Apprenticeships is: